htcfreek/PreOS-ResetLapsPassword/src/ResetLapsPassword 0.1/Data/htcfreek/OsPackages/ResetLapsPassword/0.1/README.txt

 EXTERNAL VARIABLES:
 To use the domain join credentials from the DomainJoin package, the following external variables are used:
 - FQDN
-- DomainJoin.DomainJoinCredentialsUser		: Benutzer mit den Berechtigungen das Computer-Objekt in der Domäne zu verschieben.
+- DomainJoin.DomainJoinCredentialsUser		: User with the permissions to join the computer to your Domain.
-- DomainJoin.DomainJoinCredentialsPassword 	: Passwort für den zuvor genannten Benutzer.
+- DomainJoin.DomainJoinCredentialsPassword 	: Password of the join user.

 DOWNLOAD AND USAGE